Setup C++ courses

 Related to the generic algorithms: the Standard Template Library and the so-called Abstract Container Types are also covered.

 Templates not only allow the compiler to create code on-the-spot from recipes we've presented the compiler with, but it turns out that the template mechanism has allowed programmers to do things compile-time that were heretofore impossible to do.
 The aphorism never do run-time what you can do compile-time has left the level of a hollow phrase in C++ where it is possible to take full control of the compiler by actually programming it.
 This has resulted in remarkable results, like having the compiler generate series of prime numbers or completely changing memory allocation schemes in 10 seconds.
-Many of the extensions to standard C++ offered by the upcoming C++-0x standard were only possible because of the features offered by the template mechanism.

 The course's setup.